 - If one income source goes away, you’re not left without a paycheck

-As you start researching about passive income sources, keep in mind the types of passive income streams that are in line with your skills and your passions.
+As you start researching about passive income, keep in mind the types of passive income opportunities that are in line with your skills and your passions.

 Read on to find your perfect way to earn money while you sleep.

-Many investors, including Warren Buffett, earn money by owning shares in dividend stocks.
+Many investors, including Warren Buffett, earn money by owning shares in stocks that pay dividends.

 Dividend income is money paid to shareholders of stocks in the form of cash.
 Every quarter–or sometimes monthly–companies that have dividend-paying stocks issue dividend checks to stockholders.